-The test results presented in appendix C shows the test results with a Jitter RNG memory size of 2048 bytes.
+The test results presented in appendix F shows the test results with a Jitter RNG memory size of 2048 bytes.
 Almost all tested machines have an L1 cache that is larger which implies that the shown measurements show the Jitter RNG behavior when accessing L1 cache plus the CPU instruction timing variations.
 Almost all shown systems deliver an entropy rate of more than 1 bit of entropy per time delta.
-The device used for creating figure 6.1 shows still more than 0.4 bits of entropy per time delta even with 1024 bytes.
-All entropy values are above the heuristic entropy value applied by the Jitter RNG of 0.333 bits per time delta.